 Some signs of stress that could affect remote workers’ mental health are:

-A key element to understanding the mental health for remote workers is what isolation means to them.
+A key element to understanding the mental health in a work from home community is what isolation means to this group.
 A physical office encourages coffee breaks, a feeling of connection with your peers, and even the sensation of changing the environment.
 But when working remotely, it can be easy to lose all of those things and develop mental health challenges, including remote working depression.

 We will dive deeper into the matter in the next sections, but this is how you can support employees feeling isolated from home: